spack/spack-tutorial/tutorial_basics.rst

 Uninstalling Packages
 ---------------------

-Earlier we installed many configurations each of zlib and tcl.
+Earlier we installed many configurations each of zlib and Tcl.
 Now we will go through and uninstall some of those packages that we didn't really need.